chunklands/chunklands/mistakes.md

 - I `reinterpret_cast` a `void*` pointer from a specialized class pointer to its base class => segfaulting

 # JS
-- I replaced gameloop `setImmediate` to `process.nextTick` and no worker results where processed
+- I replaced gameloop `setImmediate` to `process.nextTick` and no worker results were processed